 Veganism is growing and is expected to do so in the year 2020.
 There is absolutely no reason to believe that this trend won’t continue in the coming years and beyond.
 I know there are a ton of stats to digest here.
 But if you’re unsure about which direction veganism is heading, our research hopefully painted a very positive picture.

-In the last 5 years, there has been a definite shift towards accepting the lifestyle choices that vegans make.
-Whether it's for health, moral, or environmental reasons, the general public seems to have come to see that veganism is the answer to a lot of problems that face us today.
+In the last 5 years, there has been a definite shift towards accepting the lifestyle choices that vegans make (sustainable body care choices).
+Whether it’s for health, moral, or environmental reasons, the general public seems to have come to see that veganism is the answer to a lot of problems that face us today.